-In 2000, I was a postgraduate student in neuroscience at UCL when I visited the Millennium Dome exhibition shortly after it opened, with my girlfriend (now my wife).
-We approached the Dome with curiosity rather than scepticism and were both wowed by the scale, creativity, and ambition of what we found inside.
+In January 2000, while studying neuroscience at UCL, I visited the newly opened Millennium Dome with my girlfriend (now my wife).
+At the time, the media portrayed the exhibition as an expensive failure.
+Yet, we approached it with curiosity rather than scepticism, and were both wowed by what we found inside the Millennium Dome.

-This post offers a nostalgic look inside the Millennium Dome for those who remember the exhibition, and for anyone curious about what it was like.
-The photographs I took during that visit serve as a visual reminder of a significant moment in British history, capturing the UK’s aspirations and optimism at the turn of the millennium.
+This post offers a nostalgic look inside the Millennium Dome exhibition through photos I took that day, for those who remember it and anyone curious about what it was like.
+The images below capture a significant moment in British history, reflecting the UK’s identity, ambition, and hope at the turn of the 21st century.

-- Inside the Millennium Dome, fourteen themed zones explored humanity, work, play, community, and our planet through interactive exhibits.
+- Inside the Millennium Dome, fourteen themed zones explored Who We Are, What We Do, and Where We Live through imaginative exhibits.

-- Though the exhibition lasted only one year, its cultural legacy continues today as The O₂ Arena.
+- Although the exhibition lasted only one year, the building’s cultural legacy today endures as The O₂ Arena.

 What Was the Millennium Dome Exhibition?